13. Pathology of Blood and Urine: A Complete Guide to Clinical Diagnosis

 • Indicate nutritional deficiencies (iron, B12, folate).

-• Suggest genetic disorders like thalassemia or sickle cell disease.
+• Suggest genetic disorders like thalassaemia or sickle cell disease.

-• Identify hemolytic conditions and bone marrow disorders.
+• Identify haemolytic conditions and bone marrow disorders.

 Urine analysis is a simple but powerful diagnostic tool.
-It detects kidney diseases, metabolic problems and infections.
+It detects kidney diseases, metabolic problems, and infections.
+A routine urine examination includes physical, chemical, and microscopic analysis.

 Normal Constituents of Urine

-Normal urine contains water (95%) and dissolved substances.
+Normal urine contains water (95%) and dissolved substances such as urea, creatinine, uric acid, sodium, potassium, chloride, phosphates, and sulphates.

 Significance of Normal Constituents